TheJefe/gplan/README.md

 4. you should now get a list of the pattern

 ```
-ID:STATUS:TITLE:PROJECT_NAME:PROJECT_ALIAS:PR:TITLE
+PR:TITLE:ISSUES:MILESTONE
 ...
----- Unmatched PRs ----
+---- Matched Planbox Stories ----
 ...
-PR:TITLE
+ID:STATUS:TITLE:PROJECT_NAME:PROJECT_ALIAS:PR:TITLE
 ```

-Note: unmatched PRs are github pull requests that doesn't have a matching planbox story
+Note: the first table is unmatched PRs and are github pull requests that doesn't have a matching planbox story

 ### HTML Release notes